RiffPalz/Excel-Archiver/README.md

    - 📅 **Date Modified** → Must be **yesterday**
    - 📦 **File Size** → Must be **≤ 5KB**
 3. Flags matching files for archiving
-4. Moves them into a date-based archive folder:
+4. Moves them into a date-based archive folder

 ---

-🛡️ Safety Features
+## 🛡️ Safety Features

-🔒 Non-Destructive
+### 🔒 Non-Destructive

-Files are moved, not deleted.
+Files are **moved**, not deleted.

-🧠 Duplicate Protection
+### 🧠 Duplicate Protection
 If a file already exists in the archive:

-A unique timestamp is appended to prevent overwriting 🚫 Archive Exclusion
+- A unique timestamp is appended to prevent overwriting

+### 🚫 Archive Exclusion
-The archive directory is automatically ignored during scanning to prevent re-processing
+The archive directory is automatically ignored during scanning to prevent re-processing.

+---

+## 📎 Notes
+- Designed for internal use
+- Safe to run on a daily basis
+- No files are permanently deleted